MadMatcher/MadLib/docs/madlib-technical-guide.md

 ```

 #### WebUILabeler
+As discussed at the start of this guide, the Web-baser labeler runs a browser and a Web server.
+When a MadLib function wants you to label a pair of tuples (x,y), it sends this pair to the Web server, which in turn sends it to the browser, where you can label the pair as match, non-match, or unsure.
+Currently we use a Flask-based Web server and a Streamlit interface to implement this labeler.

-This labeler runs a Flask-based Web server and a Streamlit interface to enable labeling examples in a Web browers.
-It can be used in all three modes: Python on a single machine, Spark on a single machine, and Spark on a cluster.
+This labeler can be used in all three modes: Python on a single machine, Spark on a single machine, and Spark on a cluster.
+If you run on a local machine, then the Web server will run locally on that machine.
+If you run Spark on a cluster, then the Web server is likely to run on the master node (assuming that you submit the PySpark script on this node).

 To create a labeler object of this type, use `WebUILabeler(a_df, b_df, id_col='_id', flask_port=5005, streamlit_port=8501, flask_host='127.0.0.1')`:
 - `a_df` (DataFrame): a Pandas or Spark dataframe storing the tuples of Table A.